Rabidscoobie/SC-Joystick-Configuration/index.md

      - *Wiring and other miscellany from my random parts box(es)*

 Q ([Obsidianpick9999][LINK-EXT-RED-OP9]): **Do you have the circuit diagram for that?
 I want to build something similar so it would be useful to see some examples like yours.**
-A: *I am going to draw up my sketch of the control board ciruit and add it here.
-Stay tuned!*
+A: *I have drawn up the control board ciruit below:*

+![Control Panel Driver Board Circuit Diagram][IMG-PANEL_CIRCUIT]

 # Reference List